 This is a website for my land and the surrounding country near Vermillion (Also spelled 'Vermilion', one L, but that's not how they spelled it originally, nor how I spell it!) and Whitefish Point, Chippewa County, Michigan.

 So far it's got several parts, as follows:

-There are about 50 so far (most recently added the 2012 NAIP versions in October 2012; more later).
-They're at four different scales - from zoomed in on my land to the area encompassing the entire 'Whitefish Point & Two-Hearted country'; which is Whitefish Point and west to Muskallonge Lake and south to the Tahquamenon.
-They're all the same size (the scale bar changes appropriately): one size on screen and the big versions are all 400 or 600 dpi at 11x17"...
+There are about 50 in the first set, last added to in October 2012; about 35 or so in the new 2015 set, and a dozen or two in the 2006 set.
+They're at four different scales - from zoomed in on my land (1:3k) to the area encompassing the entire 'Whitefish Point & Two-Hearted country' (1:130k); which is Whitefish Point and west to Muskallonge Lake and south to the Tahquamenon.
+They're all the same size (the scale bar changes appropriately).
 They might jump a little between maps due to precision of the georeferencing of the imagery and/or software oddities in the programs I created them with.
-Lots of detail in those big versions!
+Lots of detail in those big versions to look over though!

 It's fun to see how the land changes from year to year - note esp. the large increase in forest cutting 1992-2005, but also the forest growth rates 1992-2011.
 I've got aerial photos back to the 1950s to add later for a much longer view - but have to georeference them first to go on the maps.
 Will even add the original 1850's land survey maps here - they're beautiful! (see one here for my section; 50mb)